pfreire011/jsonTextConverter/README.md

 # jsonTextConverter
-A python script to change texts in a JSON file
+A python script to change texts within a JSON file